alhedlund/Hospital_Data_API/README.md

 ##
 This API connects to an Amazon RDS MySQL database that has been populated with data from the CMS API.
-Submit GET requests for the requests fields in JSON format and a JSON object will be returned, reference below request.
+Submit GET requests for the desired endpoint in JSON format and a JSON object will be returned, reference below example.

-When run locally navigate to http://localhost:5000/apidocs/ to access SWAGGER-UI API docs.

-This API is also set up on an AWS EC2 instance using docker for containerization.

 ### Valid URLs:
 ```